About the course

 During the year you will gain experience is another contrasting school and this will be arranged in conjunction with your base school.
 Further short placements are arranged to observe transition at primary and sixth form stages.

 You’ll be paid and taxed as an unqualified teacher.
-The salary awarded will differ between schools; you should check the salary with the school before you apply for either salaried routes
+The salary awarded will differ between schools; you should check the salary with the school before you apply.

 Financial support isn’t available for this course because it comes with a salary.